nwjs/node/doc/api/crypto.md

 If the private key is encrypted, a `passphrase` must be specified.
 The length of the passphrase is limited to 1024 bytes.

+#### Private keys from OpenSSL STORE loaders

+> Stability: 1.1 - Active development

+If `key` is a {URL} (or an object whose `key` is a {URL}), the private key is loaded through an OpenSSL STORE loader.
+The URL is passed to OpenSSL as a URI, for example a `file:` URI or a provider-backed scheme such as `pkcs11:`.
+When the [Permission Model][] is enabled, [`--allow-openssl-store`][] is required.

+> **Warning**: A URI scheme does not pin an OpenSSL STORE loader or prove where
+> the returned key came from.
+Node.js forwards the URI to OpenSSL, which chooses
+> loaders according to its version and configuration.
+For example, OpenSSL may
+> offer an opaque URI such as `pkcs11:object=...` (one without `//` after the
+> scheme) to its `file` loader before trying the `pkcs11` loader.
+If the complete
+> URI is a valid local path and that file exists, it may be loaded instead.
+> Node.js does not verify which loader supplied the key.
+Do not rely on a
+> provider-specific URI scheme as proof that a key came from that provider or
+> from a hardware device.

+Configured OpenSSL STORE loaders have broad authority and may access files, devices, tokens, or the network.
+Access performed by a loader is not constrained by the `fs.read`, `fs.write`, or `net` permission scopes.

+When a {URL} is used, `format`, `type`, `asymmetricKeyType`, and `namedCurve` are ignored even when those options would otherwise depend on each other, such as `type` with `format: 'der'` or `namedCurve` with `asymmetricKeyType: 'ec'`.
+The input is passed to the STORE loader as a URI, not handled as PEM, DER, JWK, or raw key material. `passphrase` is still used as the optional PIN/passphrase passed to the loader, and `encoding` applies if that `passphrase` is a string.

+Use `passphrase` instead of embedding credentials in the URI passed to the STORE loader.
+Node.js redacts the URI from its own permission-denial resource and diagnostics.
+Errors reported by OpenSSL or a provider after loading begins may include the URI.

+When `properties` is specified with a {URL} key, it is passed to OpenSSL as the property query for selecting the STORE loader.
+It is not appended to the URL and is distinct from provider-specific URI parameters.

 ### `crypto.createPublicKey(key)`